mozilla/PollBot/README.rst

 PollBot is a currently a stateless service, which means there are no database services to configure.

-However you can configure everything using environment variables.
+However you can configure the following parameters using environment variables:

 +-------------------+--------------------------------------------------+
 | **VARIABLE**      | **Description**                                  |